The Truth of Prometheus (The Play)

 ARISTION.

-Then, what dost thou seek at the moment that I can be of service to thee?
+Then, what dost thou seek at this moment that I might be of service to thee?

 PROMETHEUS.

 What I merely seek is the universal truth.
-But I came to know of thy knowledge in particular.
+But I came to learn of thy knowledge in particular.

 ARISTION.

 What universal truth?
-I have never heard before, any utterance or mention of such odd thing.
+I have never before heard any utterance or mention of such a strange thing.

 PROMETHEUS.

-I do not quite know, what is its actual meaning?
-But I was told by a wise man that I could find it, by enquiring the knowledge of others.
+I do not quite know its actual meaning.
+But I was told by a wise man that I might find it by enquiring into the knowledge of others.

 ARISTION.

 Knowledge?
-Thou wantest to know, what an artisan like myself would know?
+Thou dost want to know what an artisan like myself would know?

 PROMETHEUS.

 Indeed!
-I am here, because thou must obviously have some worthy knowledge to reveal to me that I could learn and ponder its pertinence.
+I am here because thou must surely have some worthy knowledge to reveal to me that I might learn and ponder its pertinence.

 ARISTION.

-I do not know, if what I have as knowledge is that worthy.
-But, if thou must know, I know how to build things from nothing and create wonderful art from them that I profit afterwards.
-I am a sculptor, carpenter, coin maker, etc. All that is built by hand, I master with my prowess.
+I do not know if what I have as knowledge is truly worthy.
+But, if thou must know, I know how to build things from nothing and create wondrous art that I profit from afterwards.
+I am a sculptor, carpenter, coin maker, and more.
+All that is built by hand I master with mine own skill.

 PROMETHEUS.

-I am afraid that is not knowledge, but talent.
-Dost thou not possess any knowledge of these things?
+I fear that is not knowledge, but talent.
+Dost thou not possess any knowledge beyond these skills?

 ARISTION.